aws-samples/aws-dms-sql-server/README.md

 > Warning: This project is currently being developed and the code shouldn't be used in production.

-## MS SQL Server - AWS DMS Data Replication Demo
+## MS SQL Server - AWS Database Migration Service (DMS) Replication Demo

 #### Database migration from a simulated on-premises MS SQL Server to an Amazon RDS instance in AWS Cloud